qgis/QGIS-Website/content/resources/support.md

 # Contact and Support

+## Project Steering Committee (PSC)

+If you need to contact someone in the QGIS Project Steering Committee (PSC) for legal, trademark, funding, or administrative matters **(not for general support requests)**, please use the following mailing list and email address:

+{{< rich-list listLink="https://lists.osgeo.org/mailman/listinfo/qgis-psc"  layoutClass="half"listTitle="QGIS PSC mailing list" listSubtitle="https://lists.osgeo.org/mailman/listinfo/qgis-psc" >}}

+{{< rich-list listLink="mailto:qgis-psc@lists.osgeo.org"  layoutClass="half"listTitle="QGIS PSC email" listSubtitle="qgis-psc@lists.osgeo.org" >}}

+You can subscribe to the list by using the link above.
+Once you are subscribed, you can use the following email address to post your questions or discussion inputs: [qgis-psc@lists.osgeo.org](mailto:qgis-psc@lists.osgeo.org).

 ## Before you start

 Before you head off to join up with your chosen support group, we would like to mention a few